RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 # WCET analysis of MPC deployed on Raspberry PI using RapiTime

 This project contains all tools and information to perform WCET analysis of model predictive controllers (MPCs) deployed on a Raspberry Pi.
-The MPC is defined using the IMPACT toolchain which is also used to generate self-contained C code.
+The properties of the MPC are defined using the IMPACT toolchain which is also used to generate self-contained C code.
 The generated code provides a library of functions to use the MPC from a C application.
-A small C application iterates over a series of input states for which the MPC is solved.
+A small C application (i.e., `src/main.c`) iterates over a series of input states for which the optimal control problem is solved.
 This application is then analyzed by RapiTime with static analysis and time measurement during execution on a Raspberry Pi.

 ![System architecture](./fig/system_architecture.svg)
 ## Requirements